IBMStreams/streamsx.websocket/_docs/230-user_cppws_usage_patterns.md

 {%include editme %}

 ## Important details needed for using the WebSocketSource operator
 The WebSocketSource operator uses the WebSocket server interface to accept multiple concurrent client connections.
 Single connection per client is opened and kept alive for the entire lifetime of that client.
 Please refer to a chapter titled "Toolkit Overview [Technical]" and focus on step 3 of one of its sections titled "Requirements for this toolkit".
+It is important to note that this operator will optionally allow message reception via HTTP(S) POST if needed.

 In order to use this operator in your Streams application, the following values must be with you at the time of launching the Streams application.